fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd13.md

                     - Orc 6 is charmed
                     - Casts 2nd level Healing Word on Dagon, heals for 10hp
                 - Orag 5 is charmed
-                - Darathra moves but doesn't attack
+                - Daratha moves but doesn't attack
                 - Orag 3 is charmed
                 - Dagon punches Orc 3, hits for 10 damage, killing it
                     - Bonus attack to hit Orc 6, hits for 5 damage